DISCLAIMER: This post may have some affiliate links in which I receive a commission from said links.

 Being somewhat of a sci-fi buff, I had to give this game a try.
 Actually, I would give any game a try, lol.
 Yet this one was really different from some of the sci-fi games out there that I’ve seen.
 Given that it was a sci-fi game, players shouldn’t be surprised by its incorporation of the way out of this world theories (no pun intended).
 This game could be considered as an action sci-fi added with adventures and others.
 The game involved a lot of moving around from place to place to find objects, combine objects, hidden objects, and various types of puzzles.
-There were 18 hidden graphic and voice recordings that would become clues to explain different sites throughout.
-It was a really worthwhile game because the graphic was really awesome.
+There were eighteen hidden graphics and voice recordings that would become clues to explain different sites throughout.
+It was a really worthwhile game because the graphics were really awesome.
 It also felt like the gamer was on a journey of exploration as the main character, not just being a third person trying to solve a past event.
 Oh yeah, use the map!
 You can jump back and forth from places just using it, don’t have to travel on your own if you feel dizzy or don’t want to remember all the locations.
 If you could, cool, but if you can’t, always refer to the map for help.